-While Singapore has impressed the world with its economic achievements, there’s much to be desired when it comes to the issue of political rights and civil liberties.
+While Singapore has impressed the world with its economic achievements, there’s much to be desired when it comes to political rights and civil liberties.

 It’s essentially a one-party state: the People’s Action Party, or PAP, were voted into power in 1959, and have won every election since.
-Today, there are only nine opposition Members of Parliament and nine non-partisan Nominated Members of Parliament in a 100-seat House, which means that bills and amendments—even to the Constitution—are easily passed with little to no challenge.
+Today, there are 10 opposition Members of Parliament, two Non-Constituency Members of Parliament (NCMP), and nine non-partisan Nominated Members of Parliament in 104-seat House, which means that bills and amendments — even to the Constitution — are easily passed with little to no challenge.

 The PAP’s long reign is important to keep in mind, because it forms the political backdrop against which generations of Singaporean lives have unfolded.
-Singaporeans born after 1959 (i.e. those below the age of 60) have no memory of a time when the “Men in White”—a well-known term for the PAP, whose members don white uniforms during election time—haven’t been dominant.
+Singaporeans born after 1959 have no memory of a time when the “Men in White” — a well-known term for the PAP, whose members don white uniforms during election time — haven’t been dominant.
 For these Singaporeans, there is little distinction between the party and the government, and it’s all tied into our notions of our country.
 We’ve experienced no other political reality on our island.

-This dominance means the PAP has the power to craft narratives and national myths—perpetuated through multiple channels, from the education system to the mainstream media—which shape the political imagination of the people (making it hard to picture different possibilities) and guide the direction in which the country develops.
+This dominance means the PAP has the power to craft narratives and national myths — perpetuated through multiple channels, from the education system to the mainstream media — which shape the political imagination of the people (making it hard to pursue, or even picture, different possibilities) and guide the direction in which the country develops.
 For example, the idea of an independent media being the “Fourth Estate” is rejected in Singapore; instead, the press was seen as part of the “nation-building” effort, more about informing and educating people about government policies than holding politicians to account.
 Furthermore, Singaporean understanding of our own history is also often mediated through the government, as access to archival material and other sources can be tricky.